Jeff McGill, Rachel. Allen & Unwin 2022, Sydney. ISBN 9781760879983.

 The football club’s use of the Macarthur name comes from the early colonial identity of John Macarthur.
 Macarthur organised the land grant in the Cowpastures in 1805 called Camden after he had been sent home to England in disgrace.
 This was the first act of European dispossession of Dharawal country in the process of settler colonialism.

 The use of the Macarthur name as a regional identity first emerged in the 1940s, and its growth has had a varied history.
 The first local businesses to use Macarthur’s regional identity were the local press in the 1950s.

 The stars of the Southern Cross on the Macarthur FC logo link the club to Australian nationalism.

-Nationalism has been part of modern football from its beginnings in the United Kingdom in the 19th century.
-The first two national teams to play each other in the 1870s were Scotland and England.
+Nationalism was part of modern football from its beginnings in the United Kingdom in the 19th century.
+Scotland and England were the first two national teams to play each other in the 1870s.

 guided travellers, intrigued astronomers and inspired poets and musicians.
 Its five stars have been used as a sign of rebellion and as a sometimes controversial symbol of national pride.